delphianknife/delphian/_posts/2020-05-08-test-page copy.markdown

 ---
 layout: post
-title:  "Introductory Post"
+title:  "Hegel Post"
 ---

-# Immanue Kant
+## OnHegel Immanue Kant
 This is about ethics and Immanuel Kant